sohith18/Health-Care/README.md

 ## Testing Approach

 ### Unit Testing
 Individual component testing for isolated functionality.
-11 test files focus on specific components.
+11 test files (client-side) and 6 test files (server-side) focus on specific components.

 ### Integration Testing
 Multi-component tests implemented in `App.test.jsx` for the client side and `integration` folder for the server side.